-Subject to the provisions of this Act and of rules made thereunder -
+Subject to the provisions of this Act and of regulations made thereunder -

-- (1) In the exercise of its jurisdiction under this Act, a Competent Court shall,- - (a) follow the procedure as nearly as may be provided for in the Code of Civil Procedure, 1908 (Act V of 1908); and, - (b) have all the powers vested in a civil court under the Code of Civil Procedure, 1908 (Act V of 1908). - (2) A District Court before whom an application for enforcement of an arbitral award is filed under section 41 shall have all the powers vested in a civil court under the Code of Civil Procedure, 1908 (Act V of 1908).
+(1) In the exercise of its jurisdiction under this Act, a Competent Court shall,-

+(a) follow the procedure as nearly as may be provided for in the Code of Civil Procedure, 1908 (Act V of 1908); and,

+(b) have all the powers vested in a civil court under the Code of Civil Procedure, 1908 (Act V of 1908).

+(2) A District Court before whom an application either for enforcement of an order under section 19 or for enforcement of an arbitral award under section 41 is filed shall have all the powers vested in a civil court under the Code of Civil Procedure, 1908 (Act V of 1908).

-52. Power of High Court to make rules.
+52. Power of a High Court to make regulations.

-- (1) Each High Court may make rules consistent with this Act as to all proceedings under this Act. - (2) Without prejudice to the generality of sub-section (1), the power of a High Court to make rules shall include the power to make rules regarding: - (a) the nomination of arbitrators; - (b) the manner in which applications for costs are to be filed and substantiated; - (c) the procedures applicable to arbitrations not governed by the rules of an arbitral institution; - (d) the forms to be used for the purposes of this Act; and, - (e) generally, all proceedings in a court under this Act
+(1) Each High Court may make regulations consistent with this Act as to all proceedings within its jurisdiction under this Act, and may by such regulations substitute, amend or add to all or any of the model regulations in the Second Schedule.

+(2) Without prejudice to the generality of sub-section (1), the power of a High Court to make regulations shall include the power to make regulations regarding:

-(3) Till such time that a High Court makes rules, the model rules appended to this Act in the Fourth Schedule shall be applicable.
+(a) the appointment of arbitrators;

+(b) the manner in which applications for costs are to be filed and substantiated;

+(c) the procedures applicable to arbitral proceedings not governed by the rules of an arbitral institution;

+(d) the forms to be used for the purposes of this Act;

+(e) the administration of arbitral proceedings and fees relating thereto;

+(f) all such matters as are covered by the model regulations in the Second Schedule; and,

+(f) generally, all proceedings in a court under this Act.

+(3) The model regulations in the Second Schedule shall have effect until substituted or amended by the High Court.

-53. Power to make regulations.
+53. Power to make rules.

-(1) The Federal Government may, by notification in the Official Gazette, make regulations for carrying out the provisions of this Act.
+(1) The Federal Government may, by notification in the Official Gazette, make rules for carrying out the provisions of this Act.